gdat510-sjfc/course-materials/assignments/gdat510_assignment1.md

     https://happygitwithr.com

 2. Project Proposals
     Start thinking about what data source(s) and application you would like to use for your final project and put together a tentative draft.
+You can include several ideas.
 The format shoud      be R Markdown.
     **Example:**
     *Project:* Predict the amount of time it will take a home to sell in the Rochester Region
     *Data Sources:* Zillow API, county real estate transaction data
     Zillow provides access to a rich set of real estate data through their API.
 This data will be use to generate predictions of the time to sale for homes.
 Additional features will include:
       1. Recommendations for the best time to sell a home
       2. general trends in the market.
 3. Data Discovery
     With a data-set of your choice, generate a markdown that:
     - Briefly describes the data with written text and tables
     - Provides useful visualizations
     - Proposes an application for the data, methods you might consider, and how you would define success for your proposal.
+4. Collect Some Problems From Work
+     Think of some problems or challenges your company currently faces that could be solved with a data sience or quantative
+     solution.
+Next class we'll discuss a some of these and brainstorm as a class how a solution could begin to take shape.

-I mentioned style guides today in class.
+I mentioned style guides yesterday in class.
 Please explore the two I have included below.
-While rigid conformation is not required, I will evaluate your code for neatness and efficiency.
+While rigid observance is not required, I will evaluate your code for neatness and efficiency.
 Using these guides as a resources will be to your advantage.
 - https://google.github.io/styleguide/Rguide.xml
 - https://style.tidyverse.org